s-20/unnamed/Tangles.md

 If something happens that makes a Tangle no longer make sense or otherwise would remove it from your character, that Tangle is Resolved, or Untangled if you prefer.
 The Tangle might be removed or changed to a different related tangle - for example, if you have an enemy that you defeat, you lose your enemy Tangle; if in the process you discover that *they* had a boss, and you’re on their radar, the tangle might change into this new, probably more dangerous, enemy.
 And so it goes.

-If you resolve a Tangle during the game, add 2 dice to the [Drama Dice](DramaDice.md) pool.
+If you resolve a Tangle during the game, add 2 dice to the [Drama Dice](DramaDice.md) pool and gain an [Advancement](Advancement.md).
 If you pick up a new Tangle, add 1 die to the Drama Dice pool.
 Either way, make any appropriate notes on your character sheet.